Rental assistance in Atlanta Georgia and Fulton County area.

-Almost all non-profits in Atlanta have limited funding, so unfortunately everyone who needs assistance will not be able to get help paying rent.
+Almost all non-profits in Atlanta have limited funding, so unfortunately everyone who needs assistance will not be able to get help with paying rent.
 Each one of the organizations will also have its own application process and income criteria that need to be met.
 We recommend that you call each Atlanta organization to learn more.
 Inquire with them on how to apply for rental or housing assistance, or ask for referrals.

 Ben Hill United Methodist Church - This non-profit church agency is offering housing, rent, and other assistance to people in hardship situations for South Fulton County.
 2099 Fairburn Rd., SW, Atlanta, Georgia 30331, dial (678) 891-0710